zetef/HacktoberFest-Examples/README.md

 # HacktoberFest-Examples
-Any Algorithm of the your language
+Publish hello world!
+In your prefered language.